Home » Probate Fixer Closed

 Probate Fixer Closed

-This client had worked with us before.
-Last year, we facilitated the sale of income property in Glendale for her and her siblings following her mother’s passing.
-Unfortunately, her husband passed away during that escrow, and she was not listed on the title.
-He passed away without leaving a will or trust.
+We just closed this probate fixer in the San Gabriel Valley.
+This client previously worked with us on a trust sale.
+Last year, we facilitated the sale of an income property in Glendale for her and her siblings after her mother passed away.
+Unfortunately, her husband passed away during that escrow, and she was not on the title.
+He died without a will or trust.

 Through the Harb and Co.
 Concierge Program, we fronted the cost for the city requirements, the pre-inspection, and the initial cleaning.